Taiwan Lantern Festival 2026 in Chiayi Guide + Photos

 Click here to join our group >

-Launching 12 February 2025 in Taoyuan, the Taiwan Lantern Festival welcomes millions of visitors each year from all over Taiwan and overseas tourists.
+Launching 3 March 2026, the two week Taiwan Lantern Festival in Chiayi will welcome millions of visitors from all over Taiwan and overseas tourists.
 It is one of the biggest lantern festivals in the world, which usually occurs just after the Lunar New Year.

-The theme for the 2026 Taiwan Lantern Festival is “Lights Linking a Thousand Ponds Across Taoyuan” so expect lots of reflective installations and immersive water light scenes.
+The theme for the 2026 Taiwan Lantern Festival is still TBC.
+Last year, it was “Lights Linking a Thousand Ponds Across Taoyuan” so expect lots of reflective installations and immersive water light scenes.

 Taiwan Lantern Festival

-We can hand on heart say this is one of Taiwan’s best events and we will be returning to the 2025 Taiwan Lantern Festival as we loved it so much.
+We can hand on heart say this is one of Taiwan’s best events and hope we can make it to the 2026 Taiwan Lantern Festival as we loved it so much.

 Taiwan Lantern Festival